 Adapters use Rocket.Chat SDK to communicate with the Rocket.Chat host.

-Bot frameworks (such as Hubot, Botkit, Rasa or Botpress) provide unique approaches to create conversational interfaces and allow developers to focus on the design and management of complex bot logic.
+Bot frameworks (such as Hubot, Botkit, Rasa, or Botpress) provide unique approaches to creating conversational interfaces and allow developers to focus on the design and management of complex bot logic.

 Most of the popular frameworks have adapters created by the Rocket.Chat's community.